Carabao Cup draw: Man Utd to face Colchester, Liverpool get Aston Villa in quarter-final | Goal.com

 Former England goalkeeper David James, who helped conduct the draw, said: "If they (Colchester) are going to enjoy a cup trip, that's the place they want to go to get an amazing result.
 Playing at Old Trafford, it's a magical draw."

-Liverpool, who have won the League Cup a record eight times, beat Arsenal on penalties on Wednesday after a thrilling 5-5 draw at Anfield.
+Liverpool, who have won the Carabao Cup a record eight times, beat Arsenal on penalties on Wednesday after a thrilling 5-5 draw at Anfield.

 However, their participation in the competition could be in doubt after manager Jurgen Klopp admitted the club may have to forfeit their quarter-final due to fixture congestion.